-Doctor of Public Health, Columbia University, United States
+Doctor of Public Health, Columbia Univ, United States

 Bachelor of Dental Surgery, National University of Singapore, Singapore